geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 where :math:`\varepsilon` denotes the dielectric permittivity and :math:`\mu` denotes the magnetic permeability.

 In the following derivations, we consider a two layer medium where each layer has its corresponding physical properties.
-The subindices 1 and 2 denote dependency on layer 1 and layer 2, respectively.
-This is illustrated in Figure 5.
-Our derivations follow those presented by Griffiths on pages xx-yy of [1]_.
+In this page, the subindices 1 and 2 denote dependency on layer 1 and layer 2, respectively.
+This is illustrated in :numref:`twoLayerMedium`.
+Our derivations follow those presented by Griffiths, see [1]_, on pages xx-yy.

 .. figure:: images/twoLayerMedium.png
     :align: center
     :name: twoLayerMedium

-    Two layered medium.
+    Two layered medium

 Normal Component of Electric Displacement